Living and Learning After the Thunderstorm & A Great New Content Aware Fill Trick « Arthur Morris/BIRDS AS ART

 • Nice cloning job on the Killdeer Artie.
 I could not tell before I saw the original.

-• avatar Kathleen Hanika
+• Kathleen Hanika

 Hi Artie,